-This subsection empirically investigates the feature space shift problem mentioned in~\pref{sec:surrogate_lm}.
-To this end, we apply $t$-SNE~\cite{HintonR02} to visualize the distribution of the features of the testing set versus different augmented variants.
-Furthermore, we evaluate the convex hull~\cite{Graham72} overlapping rate and the distribution skewness~\cite{StephenZD2000} between the augmentation instances and the testing set\footnote{The implementations of overlapping rate and skewness calcualation are introduced in \pref{sec:metric}.}.
-In particular, the larger the overlapping rate is (or the smaller the skewness is), the smaller feature space shift achieved.
-The $t$-SNE plots of \texttt{Laptop14} are given in~\pref{fig:rq3_sne} while the full results are available in~\pref{fig:app_tsne} of the appendix.
-From the experiment results, it is clear to see that the augmentation instances generated by \our\ have the mildest feature space shift.
-In particular, the overlapping rate and the skewness w.r.t. the testing set are consistently better than the training set.
-This explains the performance improvement achieved by using \our\ as discussed in~\pref{sec:rq1}.
-In contrast, the augmentation instances generated by \texttt{EDA}, the best peer text augmentation methods as observed in~\pref{sec:rq1}, have a worse overlapping rate even compared to the training set.
-This explains the performance degradation when using \texttt{EDA} on the baseline classification models observed in~\pref{sec:rq1}.
-It is also interesting to note that the quality of the augmentation instances generated by \texttt{MonoAug} is better than \texttt{EDA}.
+In this subsection, we explore the feature space shift problem in more detail by using visualizations and the feature space shift metric.
+We use $t$-SNE to visualize the distribution of the features of the testing set and compare it to different augmented variants.
+The full results of feature space shift metrics are available in \pref{fig:app_tsne}.
+The results of feature space shift metrics in our experiment show that the augmentation instances generated by \our\ have the least shift of feature space.
+Specifically, the overlapping ratio and skewness in relation to the testing set are consistently better than those of the training set.
+This explains the performance improvement seen when using \our\ in previous experiments.
+In contrast, the augmentation instances generated by \texttt{EDA}, which was the best peer text augmentation method, have a worse overlapping rate compared to even the training set.
+This explains the performance degradation when using \texttt{EDA} on the baseline classification models.
+It is also noteworthy that the quality of the augmentation instances generated by \texttt{MonoAug} is better than \texttt{EDA}.